hendrikcech/rft/assignment1/draft-rft.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 When responding to a File-Request, the server sends a packet, that acknowledges the requested files in a packet that contains one section per file.
 The first field in each files section is a file index, that points to the position of that file in the array of files, as it was requested in the corresponding File-Request.
-The next to bytes contain an error code, that might contain one of these error codes:
+The next two bytes contain an error code, that MUST contain one of these error codes:

-### Error codes
 - 0x00: all OK
 - 0x01: file not found
 - 0x02: temporarily not available
 - 0x03: connection closed
 - ...

-For each file, that has the error code set to 0, the next fields contain the offset as requested in the file request, the total file size and a checksum of 32 bytes of the total file.
+For each file, that has the error code set to 0, the next fields contain the total file size and a checksum of 32 bytes of the total file.

 ## Request